zalmanovmaxim-alt/devsecops-final-project/README.md

 # Gamification Platform - DevSecOps Modernization 🚀

 Welcome to the modernized Gamification Platform!
-This project has been restructured into a professional, containerized architecture ready for a DevSecOps presentation.
+This project has been restructured into a professional, containerized architecture ready for a DevOps production.

 ## 🏗 Project Structure